TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

 ```
 No Datastore found in the Distributed System for 'execution on remote node null'.
 ```

+!!!Note
-If you have connected to Apache Hive/Hadoop and in case the configuration files get removed or deleted, errors or exceptions are not shown.
-Moreover, you cannot perform any DDL and DML operations in Hive.
+If you have connected to Apache Hive Metastore and in case the configuration files get removed or deleted, errors or exceptions are not shown.
+Moreover, you cannot perform any DDL and DML operations in Hive tables.

 For more details, refer the following links: